gohugoio/hugoDocs/content/en/templates/lists.md

 The following template takes grouping by `date` a step further and uses Go's layout string.
 See the [`Format` function][] for more examples of how to use Go's layout string to format dates in Hugo.

+> Up to Hugo 0.72.0 this function only works with TOML frontmatter and when date/time values are unquoted, as per the [TOML specifications](https://github.com/toml-lang/toml).
+It does not work correctly with JSON or YAML frontmatter.
+See [Issue 3983](https://github.com/gohugoio/hugo/issues/3983#issuecomment-645321822) for more details.

 {{< code file="layouts/partials/by-page-param-as-date.html" >}}
 <!-- Groups content by month according to the "param_key" field in front matter -->
 {{ range .Pages.GroupByParamDate "param_key" "2006-01" }}